How to Play Pool Better | Blatt Billiards

 • Bank shots require using the cue ball to cause an object ball to bounce off a rail and go into a pocket.

-#10: View Shots from Different Perspectives
+View Shots From Different Perspectives

 Young Women Concentrate On Ball